Find links to information you need to know and documents that will assist your research.

 Tuition fee rates will therefore be the same regardless of location and there are no fee reductions associated with Remote Research status.

 Applications should be made via the Remote Research application form.
-A copy of the form’s questions is available in the Remote Research: Application process for 2021/2022 (doctoral researchers) (PDF).
+A copy of the form’s questions is available in the Remote research application process (doctoral researchers) (PDF).

 Extensions to Completion Period

 The PGR Board has also approved temporary amendments to the policy governing the Completion period, as set out in the Code of Practice for Postgraduate Research and Training (PDF), to the effect that:

 - From 1 April 2021, eligible students are permitted to opt-in to an extension to their Completion period of 6 months FT/ 12 months PT